About Us

 Katie grew up in Bayville on Long Island, where she spent most of her summers on the water with her family.
 Growing up, she went water skiing, swimming, and fishing in the Harbor.
 In High School, Katie was a lifeguard at Center Island Bay.
 Her past work in the hospital and doctor's office has taught her that she loves to work with the public and is passionate about community outreach.

-Katie is the Program Coordinator at The WaterFront Center.
-She is excited to share her love of the water with others in her community and looks forward to more adventures with The Waterfront Center!
+Katie is excited to share her love of the water with others in her community and looks forward to more adventures with The Waterfront Center!